AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/07_iterables-and-looping.md

 // gnam gnam
 ```

-Since `for in` will return the value and not the value itself, we need to access with the syntax `fruits[index]`.
+Since `for in` will return the index and not the value itself, we need to access with the syntax `fruits[index]`.

 As you can see, the `for in` loop returned the value of the property `eat` which we've added after initialization of the variable `fruits`.
 On the other hand, the `for of` loop only returned the values that were in the array when we initialized it.